AdanJSuarez/form3/README.md

 - Generate the mocks based on the instruction.
 You would need to add the following Mockery flag: `--inpackage` to generate the mocks, only if the way you chose wasn't `go generate ./...`
 - Uncomment line 16 in Dockerfile.
 It has a note.
 - Run `docker-compose up`.

+## Vendor

+Like with mocks, there is a discussion of committing the dependencies or not to your repo.
+At the end, it depends of the team.
+I saw in your client [repo](https://github.com/form3tech-oss/go-form3) you included it, therefore I took the same approach.

+## Requirement for different method:
+- Create: id, organisation_id, type(optional), attribute(base_currency, country)

 ## Configuration